The O2: Opening

 The venue, rebranded The O2, was reopened to the public on 24 June 2007 with a concert by Bon Jovi in the arena.
-The O2 celebrated its first year with a book, including a double page picture of Elton John from his September 2007 Red Piano show.
+The O2 celebrated its first year with a book, including a double-page picture of Elton John from his September 2007 Red Piano show.

 Prior to this reopening, other events took place, including a soft opening for residents of the area to explore the entertainment district and an opening for staff called "The O2 Premiere" which featured Peter Kay, Tom Jones, Kaiser Chiefs and Basement Jaxx.
 An event called "Out of the Blue" featuring circus acts also took place on the day of the public opening, as part of the Greenwich Festival.

 Facilities

 The O2 concourse.
-The arena entrance can be seen in the background.
+The arena entrance is visible in the background.
 Designed by Jordan Parnass Digital Architecture.

-Various buildings are housed within the dome structure including an arena, known as The O2 Arena, smaller venue Indigo at The O2, Hollywood Bowl, Cineworld, Virgin Media Gamepad and an Entertainment Avenue consisting of various restaurants and bars.
+Various buildings are housed within the dome structure, including an arena, known as The O2 Arena, a smaller venue, Indigo at The O2, Hollywood Bowl, Cineworld, Virgin Media Gamepad, and an Entertainment Avenue consisting of various restaurants and bars.
 A new shopping outlet opened in 2018.
-Backstage there is also a VIP club lounge, operations rooms, a media centre with high definition facilities and a number of dressing rooms, as well as a VIP entrance/exit for performers.
+Backstage, there is also a VIP club lounge, operations rooms, a media centre with high definition facilities, and a number of dressing rooms, as well as a VIP entrance/exit for performers.

-All the venues in the complex use the latest lighting, sound and security technology, including RFID smart card tagging of staff and VIP guests, and digitally managed sound.
+All the venues in the complex use the latest lighting, sound, and security technology, including RFID smart card tagging of staff and VIP guests, and digitally managed sound.
 There are four computer server rooms to provide this technology.

 The complex is also covered by CCTV and security personnel.
 Arena visitors and their bags are screened with X-ray machines and metal detectors at the main entrance.